Acktarius/conceal-assistant/README.md

 # conceal-assistant

 ## Allows the user after authentification to check the status of node and mining services, and to activate or deactivate those services.
-Conceal-Assistant is designed for CCX-Box, therefore it's only supported to run on Linux, nevertheless, since it's a web server type of software, it can be consulted from any other device on the same local network using other environment(windows, mac ...)
+Conceal-Assistant is designed for CCX-Box, therefore it has been originily developed to run on Linux, however since version 1.2.0 it is compatible for Windows users.
+Any how, since it's a web server type of application, it can be consulted from any other device on the same local network using other OS(windows, mac,  arch ...)
-## Node service shall be named: ccx-guardian.service
-## Mining service shall be named: ccx-mining.service (1)

-**2 miner templates are available for purpose of guidance , and if used, would be mining to Conceal Network donation address**
+**4 miner templates are available for purpose of guidance , and if used, would be mining to Conceal Network donation address**

+## Linux
+### Node service shall be named: ccx-guardian.service
+### Mining service shall be named: ccx-mining.service (1)

 Node.JS, NPM, and Nodemon are required, sensors is needed to get Gpu temp and power info :